DINOBOI7/Alx-pre_course/README.md

-This is the README.md file in the root of alx-pre_course repository
+This is my first project on alx repository